CarlosGtrz/TableManager/README.md

 Copy `TableManager.clw` and `TableManager.inc` to the app folder or a folder in your `.red` file, like `Accessory\libsrc`.

 ## Use
-Add to a global data embed (like _After Global INCLUDEs_), the line:
+Add to a global data embed (like _After Global INCLUDEs_) the line:

     INCLUDE('TableManager.inc'),ONCE